-The Children's Health Team works with our foster carers and the Looked After Children's Nurse to promote healthy living and eating and assists in the tracking of children's dental health and annual health assessments.
-The team has recently extended support provided to care leavers up to the age of 25 years.
+The team works with our foster carers and the Looked after Children's Nurse to promote healthy living and eating and assists in the tracking of children's dental health and annual health assessments.

 16. Provision of Educational Support Services